 Face hard decisions

 Solve problems that are masked.
 People need to create awareness that the company's growth curve will require a certain state of constant discomfort due to the tough decisions that will be made along the way.
-These are problems that the product itself has, as well as problems between its own people, each other needs to be solved.
+These are problems that the product itself has, as well as problems between teams that need to be solved.
 Encourage brutally honest and difficult conversations by directing them to resolve conflicts and answer questions.

 Identify and build alliances

 Identify how people behave when there is a complex problem ahead and act directly if necessary.
-Try to identify who already in "bought-in" with the new idea and bring them to your side.
-This will help you walk the path of changing behavior, attitude and posture in the face of challenges so you can get out on the other side.
+Try to identify who already "bought in" with the new idea and bring them to your side.
+This will help you walk the path of changing behavior, attitude, and posture in the face of challenges so you can get out on the other side.

-We cannot solve problems only for customers who have higher MRRs or for some customers who scream louder in support.
+We cannot solve problems only for customers who have higher Monthly Recurring Revenues or for some customers who scream louder in support.
 The important point is to address the resolution of complex problems.
 Focus on how to solve problems for the next 10,000 customers and contribute to product scale.

-Entry in the product must be easy-in and the product itself needs self-service features.
+Entry into the product must be easy-in and the product itself needs self-service features.
 In other words, the product needs to be extremely easy to use and with amazing UX.
-There is a radical reduction in the service layer, in fact reducing functions in CS that only teach the user to push buttons.
-CS now works more strategically as a product needs to make the user experience easier.
+There is a radical reduction in the service layer.
+Customer Success now works more strategically as the product needs to make the user experience easier.

 Small wins every day